david-driscoll/david-driscoll.github.io/_posts/2015/2015-04-03-dependency-injection-with-dnx-aka-aspnet5.md

   These services will be constructed every time they are requested.
 Just like calling `new Service()`

 #### Factories
 When configuring your services, you can also use a factory pattern to construct your dependencies.
-The same potential problems with using Service Location can come into play, so if you don't need the factory method, you probably shouldn't use it.
+Factory methods are not the most optimal way to register services, the preferred style would to create a proper Factory Interface that Injects all the services you need to construct your instances.

 ```csharp
 public void ConfigureServices(IServiceCollection services) {